Skip to main content

 What does Freshworks do vs Grammarly?

 Freshworks: Freshworks is a publicly traded enterprise software company founded in 2010 that provides customer engagement and business operations platforms.
 The company develops cloud-based solutions including Freshdesk (customer support), Freshsales (CRM), Freshservice (IT service management), and Freshchat (conversational AI).
 These products incorporate AI capabilities for automation, predictive analytics, and intelligent routing to streamline customer service operations and sales workflows.
 The platform serves mid-market to enterprise customers across various industries including SaaS, technology, healthcare, and financial services.
 Freshworks went public on NASDAQ in October 2021 with a valuation of $3.2 billion.
 The company has raised $400 million in total funding across its lifecycle.
 In the competitive enterprise AI landscape, Freshworks positions itself against established players like Salesforce and Zendesk by offering modular, affordable cloud solutions with embedded AI features.
 Its approach emphasizes ease of implementation and user accessibility rather than complexity.
 The company has demonstrated consistent growth through both organic expansion and strategic acquisitions.
 Its multi-product suite enables cross-selling opportunities and increased customer lifetime value.
 Freshworks serves over 50,000 customers globally and maintains headquarters in San Francisco with significant development operations in India, reflecting its offshore-first business model for cost efficiency.
 Freshworks bundles multiple enterprise functions (support, sales, IT service management) with AI capabilities at lower price points than traditional competitors, targeting mid-market customers.
 Grammarly: Grammarly is an AI-powered writing assistance platform founded in 2009 that provides real-time grammar, spelling, punctuation, and style corrections across digital communication channels.
 The company offers both consumer and enterprise products, including browser extensions, desktop applications, and web-based editors that integrate with email clients, messaging platforms, and document editors like Google Docs and Microsoft Office.
 The platform uses machine learning and natural language processing to analyze writing for clarity, engagement, and delivery.
 Beyond basic grammar, Grammarly detects tone issues, provides vocabulary suggestions, and offers plagiarism detection in premium tiers.
 The enterprise version, Grammarly Business, targets organizations seeking to standardize communication quality across teams.
 As of recent valuations, Grammarly reached a $13.0 billion valuation with $545 million in total funding, positioning it as one of the most heavily funded AI writing tools.
 The company competes with tools like Microsoft Editor and emerging AI writing assistants powered by large language models.
 Grammarly serves millions of users globally, including students, professionals, and corporate teams.
 The platform's growth has accelerated with increasing demand for workplace writing tools and AI-assisted productivity software.
-The company remains privately held, having declined a reported acquisition offer from Microsoft in 2021.
+The company remains privately held.
 Its competitive advantage lies in its large user base generating training data and its focused specialization in writing assistance.
 Grammarly's $13B valuation reflects the substantial market demand for AI-powered writing assistance tools integrated into everyday digital workflows.

 Which company was founded first?